-In general, children with NF1 are not usually fragile and do not require special protection.
-Most are capable of participation in a full range of normal activities.
+In general, children with NF1 are capable of participation in a full range of normal activities.
 The only exception is for those who have specific complications that may place them at risk for injury.
 Your child's physician or pediatrician will point out any restrictions on his/her physical activity.
 Include copies of any restrictions or recommendations from your child's doctor in their IEP and share this information with the learning team.